TykTechnologies/tyk-charts/components/tyk-dev-portal/README.md

 ## Installation
 ### 1. Create Kubernetes Secret

-Make sure the k8s secret exists in your namespace containing Tyk Dashboard Organisation ID and Tyk Dashboard API Access Credentials.
+Make sure the Kubernetes secret exists in your namespace containing Tyk Dashboard Organisation ID and Tyk Dashboard API Access Credentials.

 This secret will automatically be generated if [tyk-bootstrap](../tyk-bootstrap/) component chart was installed with `bootstrap.devPortal` value set to true in the values.yaml.